robusta-dev/robusta/docs/configuration/configuring-sinks.rst

 Define which messages a sink accepts using *matchers*.

-For example, Slack can be configured to receive high-severity messages in a specific namespace.
+For example, Slack can be integrated to receive high-severity messages in a specific namespace.
 Other messages will not be sent to Slack.

 .. code-block:: yaml